Hostage crisis poses dilemma for Israel and offers a path to victory for Hamas

 No amount of 2,000-pound bombs could overcome the strategy’s brutal logic.

-Israeli officials say the tunnels stretch for hundreds of miles and some are several stories underground, guarded by blast doors and booby traps.
+Israeli officials say the tunnels stretch for hundreds of kilometers (miles) and some are several stories underground, guarded by blast doors and booby traps.
 Even if Israel locates Hamas leaders, any operation would mean almost certain death for the hostages that likely surround them.

 “The objectives are quite contradictory," said Amos Harel, a longtime military correspondent for Israel's Haaretz newspaper.
 “Of course, you can say it will take a year to defeat Hamas, and we’re moving ahead on that, but the problem is that nobody can ensure that the hostages will remain alive.”